• Skip to main content

 Converting the Space Under an RV Bed Into a Dog Bed

-The people who own this fifth wheel RV just needed a cozy place for their smaller dog to sleep that was close by but not on their bed, so they cut a hole into the side of their bed's platform and added a dog bed in the storage area underneath.
+The people who own this fifth-wheel RV just needed a cozy place for their smaller dog to sleep that was close by but not on their bed.
+They cut a hole into the side of their bed’s platform and added a dog bed in the storage area underneath.

 Dog door added under bed in fifth wheel RV